 - Use rubber-backed rugs to prevent slipping

 - When choosing residential care, leveraging assistive technology can give you groundbreaking advantages for fall prevention.

 Wearable Data from the medical alert systems, for example, will give seniors and carers the much-needed peace of mind.
 The same can be said for environmental sensors, live video surveillance systems, and smart home devices that allow elders to control household appliances.

 As a failsafe, carers must be aware of what to do in case a senior does fall.

-During the initial inspection, look specifically for swelling, skin discoloration, and other signs of serious injury.
+During the initial inspection, look specifically for swelling, skin discolouration, and other signs of serious injury.

-If they seem fine, simply place a small chair beside them and let them get up in their own pace.
+If they then seem fine, simply place a small chair beside them – letting them get up in their own pace.
 Encourage them to roll carefully sideways and assist them as they try to kneel and climb onto the chair.

 Regardless of the outcome, call or schedule a visit to a physician and have them checked for minor injuries.
-You should also not rule out the possibility of underlying illnesses that may have lead to the fall, including dehydration, pneumonia, strokes, and pneumonia.
+You should also not rule out the possibility of underlying illnesses that may have lead to the fall.
+These include dehydration, pneumonia, strokes, and pneumonia.

 Proper elder fall prevention always starts with the right information.
 With the information above, any person — be it a trained professional or a family member — can give competent care to an elder in need.

 If you have any questions or suggestions regarding residential care and elder fall prevention, feel free to leave a comment below.